Cookies

 We are also always interested to hear of other significant and sector-wide challenges which companies are facing in developing converged media production tools, software, hardware, content and experiences.

-If you are interested in collaborating with us on a future prototyping project, please contact costar.pilots@rhul.ac.uk.
+If you are interested in collaborating with us on a future prototyping project, please contact us at costar.prototyping@rhul.ac.uk.

 Katie EgglestonUX Designer